txoof/pyenv_utilities/README.md

 #### Use this repo within a project directory

-This is the simplest way to add the the scripts to your
+This is the simplest way to add the the scripts to a project directory.

 ```bash
 $ git clone  https://github.com/txoof/pyenv_utilities.git